 The main causeway into Stiefel Park, Hack Wilson Drive, is named after a famous Ellwoodian and Major League Baseball record holder, Hack Wilson.
 Wilson played for the Chicago Cubs in the early 20th century and still holds the Major League Record for RBI’s in one season with 191.
 Following Hack Wilson drive into Stiefel Park will lead you to a number of fields, including the softball field where the Lincoln High School softball teams compete.

-In addition to the fields, there is also a ‘Tot Lot’ playground, a shelter, and a lighted deck hockey rink.
+In addition to the fields, there is also a ‘Tot Lot’ playground, a shelter, and a lighted dek hockey rink.
 The rink is available for recreational use and also hosts leagues and other group outings.
+Construction of the rink began in 1995.
+The design of the rink was taken from the old Civic Arena.
+The dimensions are approx. 200’x84′ which is the professional standard.
+Leagues are run from June 1st – October 31st.

 From Stiefel Park a viewer can look out over the distance into neighboring Franklin Township and Beaver County.